-All relevant forms and manuals can be found on the department's shared drive: S:\Volunteer Management
+All relevant forms and manuals can be found on the department's shared drive:

-Folders
+S:\Administration\Volunteer Management Folders

-LiveScan Fingerprinting Forms: For long-term, on-going volunteers.
-There are two (2) forms that must be completed and taken to the fingerprinting appointment.

-Volunteer Files (Confidential): Copies of all volunteer paperwork will be saved here.
-Paper copies and original files will be stored in the filing cabinets in the Recreation Division Fiscal Specialist's office.

-Volunteer Management Manual: The official Volunteer Manual will be kept here along with any form updates and additions/addendums to the original document.
+- LiveScan Fingerprinting Forms: For long-term, on-going volunteers.
+There are two (2) forms that must be completed and taken to the fingerprinting appointment. - Volunteer Files (Confidential): Copies of all volunteer paperwork will be saved here.
+Paper copies and original files will be stored in the filing cabinets in the Recreation Division Fiscal Specialist's office. - Volunteer Management Manual: The official Volunteer Manual will be kept here along with any form updates and additions/addendums to the original document. - Volunteer Database This folder contains two documents; one of the individual volunteers on file and one of the current Community Standards coach lists.